AbsaOSS/login-service/README.md

 You will provide the keys for these values in the config.

+There are a few important configuration values to be provided:
-Some important information to provide is access-exp-time which indicates how long a token is valid for, poll-time which indicates how often Key pairs are polled and fetched from AWS Secrets Manager and alg-name which indicates which algorithm is used to encode your keys.
+- `access-exp-time` which indicates how long a token is valid for,
+- Optional property:`poll-time` which indicates how often key pairs (`private-key-field-name` and `public-key-field-name`) are polled and fetched from AWS Secrets Manager.
+Polling will be disabled if missing.
+- `alg-name` which indicates which algorithm is used to encode your keys.

-Please note that only one configuration can be used at a time.
+  Please note that only one configuration option (`loginsvc.rest.jwt.{aws-secrets-manager|generate-in-memory}`) can be used at a time.

 ## How to generate Code coverage report
 ```